Outdoor Recreation (OREC)

 OREC 5016 (2) Foundations of Environmental Law and Culture

-Explores the historical framework of environmental law and policy as it relates to federal, state, and tribal governments, as well as international bodies.
+Explores the historical framework of environmental law and policy as it relates to federal, state, and tribal governments.
 Examine how cultural ideologies shape environmental law and how environmental law shapes cultural ideologies.
 Learn how environmental decision-making through law and policy is connected both directly and indirectly to outdoor recreation.

 Requisites: Restricted to graduate students only.